 Design is uniquely positioned to incorporate DE&I into Cedar’s product

-Cedar’s goal is to serve 50% of patients in the U.S., which means our product needs to be designed for everybody.
+Cedar’s goal is to serve more than half of patients in the U.S., which means our product needs to be designed for everybody.
 Our design team wanted to be intentional about how we consider diversity, equity and inclusion when making decisions.

 As designers, we’re well-positioned to think about DE&I in our product since we’re involved with ideation early in the process and responsible for the end user experience later on.
 We ask questions about how we can create equity and inclusion continually over the course of a project.
 We think about this during research, ideation, interaction design, visual design, UX copywriting and even the engineering handoff.